-In this paper, our objective is to enable the emergence of coherent symbolic structures among a population of deep neural agents through decentralized learning and self-organization in language games.
-Our setting consists of N deep neural agents populated on a graph world G = (V, E) which is embedded on a bounded 2D plane (flat earth) where V is the set of vertices and E is the set of edges.
+In this paper, our objective is to enable the emergence of coherent symbolic structures among a population of deep neural agents through decentralized learning and self-organization in guessing games.
+Our setting consists of N deep neural agents populated on a graph world G = (V, E) which is embedded on a bounded 2D plane (flat earth), where V is the set of vertices and E is the set of edges.
 All the nodes are similar in shape.
 However, they possess two relevant features, location and color which distinguish them from each other.
 The location is unique for a node, although they can have the same color.
 Our agents are homogeneous in nature, where they can perform both comprehension and reproduction of language.
 This property is referred to as homogeneity/interchangeability which is one of the core properties of human language.
-Our language game (illustrated in Figure 1) is as follows:

-1. At each instant in the game, one agent is paired against another to initiate a semiotic cycle of dialogue consisting of D conversations.
-In dialogue, one random agent takes the role of speaker, while the other agent is the listener (step (1) in Figure 1).

-- 2. In a conversation, the speaker agent chooses a target node (the topic of conversation) uniformly at random from the world (unknown to the listener) and it will try to communicate the target node to the other agent by presenting the utterance using an appropriate conceptualization and vocal language on a noise-free, face-to-face, discrete channel where everything said is heard (steps (2) to (5)). - 3.
-The listener attempts is to decipher the meaning of the utterance and correctly identify the target node and thus accept the utterance by providing evidence of understanding.
-The interaction is sub-sequently rewarded according to the interpretation outcome which is shared among the participating agents (steps (6) to (8)). - 4.
-In case of failed communication, the speaker discloses the target node to the listener (step (9)).
+Our language game (Figure 3) is as follows: At each instant in the game, one agent is paired against another to initiate a semiotic cycle of dialogue consisting of D conversations.
+In dialogue, one random agent takes the role of speaker, while the other agent is the listener (step (1) in Figure 3).
+In a conversation, the speaker randomly selects a topic node unknown to the listener and communicates it using a suitable conceptualization (using its ontology) and utterance via a noise-free, discrete channel (steps (2) to (5)).
+The listener attempts to decipher the meaning of the temporal sequence of utterances by correctly identifying the topic node.
+The interaction is subsequently rewarded according to the interpretation outcome which is shared among the participants (steps (6) to (8)).
+In case of failed communication, the speaker discloses the topic node to the listener (step 9).
 Learning occurs through the induction of hypotheses (the innate linguistic structure that is characterized by neural networks) based on payoffs, and disclosures.